unt-libraries/untl-metadata-documentation/docs/tools/editing.rst

 -   After a particular value has been changed, the lists in the Dashboard and tools will update (note that values in cluster cache and will take longer to reflect changes)
 -   Find a new issue or value that needs to be changed and follow the same steps
+-   Note that some departments or projects may already have lists of corrections that need to be made;
+    other suggestions may also be found `here <https://edit.texashistory.unt.edu/help/guide/>`_